 So now that Allergan has pioneered the technique of avoiding patent challenges by selling said patent rights to an Indian tribe, where do we go from here?
 There’s no way to take that one back; we’re now an industry where people do such things, lucky us.
 But is this going to be a feature of the patent landscape from now on?

 Good question.
 Steve Usdin at Biocentury has what is the most comprehensive look at the issue I’ve seen, and there are several issues in play here.
 What Allergan is dodging, using the Mohawks as a shield, is the inter partes review process.
 This is not, as the Latin name might indicate, an ancient tradition in intellectual property law.
-It’s a process that’s only been around since 2012, and it’s a way to challenge the patentability of an issued patent.
+It’s a process that’s only been around since 2012, and it’s a way to challenge the validity of an issued patent.
 The scope is tightly defined – it’s only for challenges under Section 102 (novelty) and Section 103 (obviousness), and it specifically addresses published prior art (which are the grounds under which such challenges are often made, anyway).
 The first thing to ask is whether an Indian tribe has the sovereign immunity to do such a thing, and there opinion seems pretty firm: they do.

 As Usdin points out, we actually have the University of Florida to thank for the beginnings of that idea.
 In Covidien LP v.
 University of Florida Research Foundation Inc., the university, as part of the state of Florida, successfully argued that its sovereign immunity protected it, under the Eleventh Amendment, from an IPR patent challenge.
 This move was then used by the University of Maryland, and no one outside the world of patent law batted an eye.
 The Indian tribe almost certainly has similar sovereign immunity, and if Maryland and Florida can get out of IPR, then so can they.